 Dear SEL Community,

-Once again, we are mourning tragic events, this time at an elementary school in Uvalde, Texas.
-Those of us who are connected to children, whether as a parent, grandparent, aunt, uncle, cousin, or family friend, can keenly imagine the grief and shock of those families, but a loss like this touches us all.
+This year, we have mourned repeated violence in our schools.
+Those of us who are connected to children, whether as a parent, grandparent, aunt, uncle, cousin, or family friend, can keenly imagine the grief and shock of those families, but losses like these touch us all.

 More than ever, we must draw upon our shared bonds, our empathy, and our relationships to support one another.
 As you reach out to those in your network who may be struggling with this latest tragedy, I invite you to share this collection of resources.
 At a time like this, we need each other more than ever.